Holiday homes, villas and chateaux in the Cote d'Azur

 Your destination guide to the Cote d'Azur (French Riviera)

-The Cote d'Azur, or French Riviera, is famous the world round as one of Europe's top destinations and a playground for the rich and famous.
-Of course, everyone has heard of the extravagant beach resort of Saint Tropez, the world-famous festivals of Cannes and the glitz and glamour that indulges the principality of Monaco; but there is so much more!
-Are you looking to holiday in the Cote d'Azur, but not sure where to go?
+The Cote d'Azur, or French Riviera, is famous the world-round as one of Europe's top destinations and a playground for the rich and famous.
+Of course, everyone has heard of the extravagant beach resort of Saint Tropez, the world-famous festivals of Cannes and the glitz and glamour that of the principality of Monaco; but there is so much more!
+Are you looking to holiday on the Cote d'Azur, but not sure where to go?
 Here is all you need to know!

-The French Riviera has no defined borders but is in essence the strip of coast at the very south of the Provence-Alpes-Cote d'Azur administrative region, divided in the Var and Alpes Maritimes departments.
-Depending on who you ask, it roughly runs from the Italian border down to Toulon, although many would argue that the 'real' French Riviera is the 20-or-so-kilometer hyperbole that gently slants down from the Italian border.
+The French Riviera has no defined borders but is, in essence, the strip of coast at the very South of the Provence-Alpes-Cote d'Azur administrative region, divided into the Var and Alpes Maritimes departments.
+Depending on who you ask, it roughly runs from the Italian border down to Toulon, although many would argue that the 'real' French Riviera is the 20-or-so-kilometre hyperbole that gently slants down from the Italian border.
 The landscapes here are most impressive, to say the least, as roads are carved out of the near vertical cliffs and the views over the Mediterranean are simply stunning.
-Over endless winding roads you'll drive past oranges and lemons ripening against a backdrop of the snow-topped peaks of the Alps.
-Further west the landscapes slowly become slightly tamer, but the beaches do become longer, wider and simply nicer.
+Over endless winding roads, you'll drive past orange and lemon trees ripening against a backdrop of the snow-topped peaks of the Alps.
+Further West, the landscapes slowly become slightly tamer, but the beaches become longer, wider and simply more picturesque.

 Monaco & surroundings

 ££££-£££££ | see holiday villas on offer near Monaco